Invariants and Home Spaces in Transition Systems and Petri Nets: Semiflows Calculus

 Y.E.
-Lien \cite{L73} and then independently, K. Lautenbach, and H. A. Schmid \cite{LS74} were among the first ones, if not the first ones, to describe such a concept for Petri Nets.
+Lien \cite{L73} \footnote{Where a Petri Net is said conservative if and only if $\exists f \in \mathcal{F}$ such that $f > 0$.}and then independently, K. Lautenbach, and H. A. Schmid \cite{LS74} \footnote{Where minimal semiflows are called simple invariants.}were among the first ones, if not the first ones, to describe such a concept for Petri Nets.
 The algebraic calculus underneath this concept was first described in \cite{M77} followed by many other publications such as \cite{Si78, STC96, M23}.
 The vast corpus of linear algebra results and algorithms can be applied to analyze Petri Nets and compute semiflows.

 These weight functions can be computed by solving the following homogeneous system of $m$ Diophantine equations directly derived from equation (\ref{eq: topo-invariant}):